Visa requirements for entering Ireland

 Visa free travel does not apply to people who have a British passport as a ‘British protected person'.

-If you are moving to Ireland to live with your Irish partner, a spouse or partner who holds a Critical Skills Employment Permit, or your UK spouse or partner, you have to apply for preclearance even if you are from one of the countries listed above (this does not apply to citizens of Switzerland or the UK).
+If you are moving to Ireland to live with your Irish de facto partner, a spouse or partner who holds a Critical Skills Employment Permit, or your UK spouse or partner, you have to apply for preclearance even if you are from one of the countries listed above (this does not apply to citizens of Switzerland or the UK).
 See ‘Do I need preclearance’ below.

 If you have a short stay visa for the UK and are an Indian or Chinese citizen, you can travel to Ireland without a visa.
 See ‘Visa waivers for UK visa holders’ below.

-Family members of EU citizens
+Family members of EEA/Swiss citizens

 If you plan to stay in Ireland for more than 3 months you must apply for residence after your arrival.